Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: FAJSCC Framework

-As a result, minimizing $\mathcal{L}_{\FA}$ with Gumbel-Softmax sampling enables FAJSCC to efficiently allocate computational resources, effectively reducing the distortion between $\mathbf{x}$ and $\hat{\mathbf{x}}$.
-As the Gumbel-Softmax method samples important features with probabilities proportional to their importance scores, $\gamma^{g, i}_e$ and $\gamma^{g, i}_d$ fluctuate randomly for each $i$-th image transmission while keeping the batch-wise averages $\gamma^{g}_e$ and $\gamma^{g}_d$ stable during training.
+As a result, minimizing $\mathcal{L}_{\FA}$ with Gumbel-Softmax sampling enables FAJSCC to efficiently reduce the distortion between $\mathbf{x}$ and $\hat{\mathbf{x}}$ by appropriately sampling important windows.
+As the Gumbel-Softmax method samples important windows with probabilities proportional to their window importance, $\bar{\mathbf{z}}^{e,i}_{\ST}$ and $\bar{\mathbf{z}}^{d,i}_{\ST}$ fluctuate randomly for each $i$-th image transmission while keeping the batch-wise averages $\bar{\mathbf{z}}^{e}_{\ST}$ and $\bar{\mathbf{z}}^{d}_{\ST}$ stable during training.
 This enables FAJSCC to adapt to various computational budgets while ensuring stable updates during training.
 Another benefit of using Gumbel-Softmax is that it allows independent control of the importance ratios for the encoder and decoder during the test phase.
 This plays a crucial role in the experiment that measures the impact of computational complexity, which will be discussed later.

+Incorporating Gumbel–Softmax sampling and the regularization term in Eq.~\ref{eq:FAJSCC loss} (3.62 ms per image) introduces only a marginal training overhead, compared to training with $\mathcal{L}_{\distortion}$ alone using random sampling without the window-importance head of Figure~\ref{fig:dimension_specialized} (3.43 ms per image).
+In addition, the convergence behavior obtained with Eq.~\ref{eq:FAJSCC loss} exhibits a similar trend to that of previous deepJSCC methods~\cite{bourtsoulatze2019deep,zhang2023predictive,yang2024swinjscc,yu2025novel}.
+Furthermore, setting $\gamma_{\tr} \in [0.4, 0.6]$ does not lead to noticeable performance differences.
+However, excessively small or large values of $\gamma_{\tr}$ should be avoided.
+A too-small $\gamma_{\tr}$ leads to insufficient training of the selective deformable self-attention block, whereas a too-large $\gamma_{\tr}$ results in inadequate training of the window-importance head, i.e., all features are always selected as important.
+Note that $\gamma_{\tr}$ is a training hyperparameter, similar in role to the learning rate.